Authored by the expert who managed and guided the team behind the Mexico Property Pack

 What's the 12-month outlook for demand in Toluca in 2026?

-As of early 2026, the 12-month demand outlook for residential property in Toluca is stable to positive, with the full opening of the Tren Interurbano expected to sustain buyer interest, particularly for properties with good station access.
+As of 2026, the 12-month demand outlook for residential property in Toluca is moderately positive, especially for practical homes near transport, schools, employment corridors, and Metepec access.

 By the way, we also have an update regarding price forecasts in Mexico.